Word Gems

 Life In Two Spheres, or Scenes in the Summerland, by Hudson Tuttle, channeled testimony from the other side.
 The speaker of the following is known as "the ancient Sage," a resident of Summerland for nearly 3000 years:

 A newcomer to Summerland confesses that he had foolishly lost his true love when they were teens.
-He speaks to the Sage concerning how, during his Earth-life, he never recovered from this profound grief of losing her:
+He speaks to the Sage concerning how, during his Earth-life, he never recovered from his profound grief of losing her:

 The Sage: "You are guilty?"